1958 Rose Bowl: Game summary

-On their next possession, the Webfoots were driving until end Ron Stover fumbled inside the Ohio State thirty.
+On their next possession, the Ducks were driving until end Ron Stover fumbled inside the Ohio State thirty.
 With time running out in the game, Oregon got the ball back and had a chance to tie or go ahead, but Crabtree's fourth-down pass to Stover fell incomplete with 47 seconds remaining, and the Buckeyes held on to win, 10–7.

-The Webfoots outgained the Buckeyes 351 to 304 and made 21 first downs to the Buckeyes' 19.
+The Ducks outgained the Buckeyes 351 to 304 and made 21 first downs to the Buckeyes' 19.
 Crabtree was 10 of 17 passing for 135 yards.
 Stover had 10 receptions on the day, and his 144 receiving yards established a new record for PCC participants.